 4) Drinking coffee can reduce the risk of depression, especially in women.

-5) Stop and smell the rosemary.
-This aromatic herb may increase alertness and improve memory so catch a whiff before a test or important meeting.
+5) Smelling rosemary may increase alertness and improve memory so catch a whiff before a test or important meeting.

 6) Swearing can make you feel better when you’re in pain.